Erratic engineeress

 Wash, dry, core and dice the fruit into desired pieces.

-Add a layer of fruit, cover with sugar and pour rum over until it completely covers the sugar (you’ll need at least 1:2 fruit to sugar ratio – the more the better).
+Add a layer of fruit, cover with sugar and pour the rum over until it completely covers the sugar (you’ll need at least 1:2 fruit to sugar ratio – the more the better).
 Keep adding layers of fruit, sugar and rum until your pot is full.

 Leave at least a centimetre/inch of rum on top to make sure the fruit is completely submerged, same as with regular pickling.
+You can also cover the top with baking paper before securing the lid to prevent dirt and potential insects from getting in.

 If everything goes well, the alcohol level should drop to something that tastes of rum and carries a pleasant warmth, but doesn’t exactly pack a punch.
-The sugar should dissolve and the fruit should remain firm, but give away some of its colour.
-All in all, you should be left with a delicious fruit in a relatively thick, sweet rum slurry.
+The sugar should dissolve and the fruit should remain firm, but will give away some of its colour.
+All in all, you should be left with delicious fruit in a relatively thick, sweet rum slurry.
 Enjoy!

 Notes